 Often, when we try to be everything to everyone, we wind up being nothing to anyone.
 This is particularly true when it comes to authoring a book.
 Modern life is all about niches and specialties.
 There is simply too much to know and learn.
-To compensate, readers tend to focus upon topics that spark their interest.
+To compensate, readers tend to focus on topics that spark their interest.
 Authors tend to write about whatever inspires passion and authority within them.

 Defining the target audience for your eBook will help you cater to this.
 Which of course, begs the question: How does one go about doing so?